data-8/zero-to-data-8/z2d8/connect_class_materials.md

 (such as pointing links to your JupyterHub instead of the Berkeley hub).
 We'll cover these below.

-### Interact links for the Data 8 textbook
+### Making your own version of the textbook and interact links

-You can create an interact link for the data 8 textbook like so:

-`http://{{ your-hub-ip }}/hub/user-redirect/git-pull?repo=https://github.com/data-8/textbook&branch=gh-pages&subPath=notebooks/Numbers.ipynb`

-Clicking this link will pull in the latest version of the material for the textbook, and direct users to the `notebooks/Numbers.ipynb` notebook.

-Note that there are many embedded links in the Data 8 textbook already.
-Currently these point to a website called `mybinder.org`, which lets you run custom computational environments for free.
+Note that there are many embedded links in the Data 8 textbook that point to interactive materials.
+These point to a website called `mybinder.org`, which lets you run custom computational environments for free.
 However, this site does not have any authentication or persistent user storage.

-If you'd like the textbook interact links to point to your own JupyterHub, you'll need to change the links that the "interact" buttons point to.
-We've included a helper script to do this automatically in this repository.
-To use it, follow these steps:
+To create your own version of the data 8 textbook, take the following steps:

 * Fork the [data 8 textbook](https://github.com/data-8/textbook).
 * Clone this fork to your computer
+* Make any edits you wish to the textbook.
+If you'd like to make large edits or derivatives of the content, please reach out to the Data 8 team first.

+You can then create an interact link for the data 8 textbook like so:

+`http://{{ YOUR-HUB-IP }}/hub/user-redirect/git-pull?repo=https://github.com/{{ YOUR-ORG }}/textbook&branch=gh-pages&subPath=notebooks/Numbers.ipynb`

+Clicking this link will pull in the latest version of the material for your copy of the textbook, and direct users to the `notebooks/Numbers.ipynb` notebook.

+### Customizing the interact links in your textbook

+If you'd like the textbook interact links to point to your own JupyterHub, you'll need to run a helper script to do this automatically in your repository.
+To use it, follow these steps:

+* Navigate to the root of the repository for your version of the Data 8 textbook
-* Open to the `convert_notebooks_partial.py` script
+* Open the `convert_notebooks_to_html_partial.py` script
 * Navigate to the section of code titled "**Using custom interact links**"
 * Follow the instructions to add the URLs for your JupyterHub

+When you build the HTML for your textbook (see next section), the interact buttons will now point to your JupyterHub.

+### Generating the HTML to host your textbook online

+After your content and interact links are finalized, you must finally convert your notebooks into HTML files that can be hosted online.
+To do this, take the following
+steps:

+* Navigate to the root of the repository for your version of the Data 8 textbook
 * Run `make notebooks` to generate HTML you can use with your course site.

-This HTML can be used with whatever platform you wish to host your textbook.
+* An HTML version will be created for each notebook, and placed in `notebooks-html`
+* These are meant to be hosted online with GitBook.

 ## Labs

-Alongside the textbook are several computational labs that operationalize the ideas covered in class and give students a chance to explore on their own.
+Alongside the textbook are several computational labs that let students interact with the ideas covered in class.
 They can all be run interactively in the Data 8 environment (the same environment that we've used in your JupyterHub).

 The latest links to the labs can be found in the course page for the current